Culture in Crisis: The Visionary Theories of Pitirim Sorokin

 - Every society tends to alternate between materialistic and spiritual periods, sometimes with transitional, mixed periods, in a regular and predictable way.

-- Times of transition from one orientation to another are characterized by many wars and crises.
+- Times of transition from one orientation to another are characterized by a markedly increased prevalence of wars and other crises.

 Characteristics of the two primary cultural patterns and one important mixed pattern are outlined below.